In the First Trailer for October Faction , Twins Discover Their Parents are Monster Hunters

 Recent Comments

-- ldrydenb on School Daze — Star Trek’s “Children of Mars” 10 mins ago
+- Gareth Wilson on School Daze — Star Trek’s “Children of Mars” 21 mins ago

-- Werthead on Traveller: A Classic Science Fiction Simulator 19 mins ago

-- Aeryl on “It’s hard for a good man to be king” — Black Panther 30 mins ago

-- krad on “I’m going to help my family” — X-Men: Dark Phoenix 56 mins ago

-- BonHed on “I’m going to help my family” — X-Men: Dark Phoenix 56 mins ago
+- Gareth Wilson on Long Live Short Fiction: The New Golden Age of the SFF Novella 32 mins ago

+- Biswapriya Purkayastha on Great Race, My Ass: Scott R. Jones’s “The Amnesiac’s Lament” 43 mins ago

-- krad on School Daze — Star Trek’s “Children of Mars” 57 mins ago
+- M on School Daze — Star Trek’s “Children of Mars” 1 hour ago

-- ChristopherLBennett on “I’m going to help my family” — X-Men: Dark Phoenix 58 mins ago
+- sheiglagh on The Rise of Skywalker Wants You to Know That Consent Is Necessary (and Also Very Sexy) 2 hours ago

+- Craig A. Glesner on Traveller: A Classic Science Fiction Simulator 2 hours ago